MrUnreal/codemind/README.md

 - ❌ Doesn't understand file relationships or purposes

-- ❌ Suggests rewrites instead of targeted modifications## ⚡ Quick StartCodeMind gives GitHub Copilot deep understanding of your codebase through 20 specialized tools for code search, analysis, and refactoring safety.## Overview
+- ❌ Suggests rewrites instead of targeted modifications---**CodeMind** is a Model Context Protocol (MCP) server that gives GitHub Copilot deep understanding of your codebase through 20 specialized AI tools for code search, analysis, and refactoring safety.> **Intelligent code memory for GitHub Copilot via MCP****Tagline:** *Give Copilot a memory across all your projects*